FudaWiki/fudawiki-files/hanafuda/yaku.md

 For a list of all Hanafuda Yaku Names, see [Glossary of Hanafuda Yaku Names](/en/hanafuda/yaku/glossary).

-> Note that Yaku outside of games that cannot be played using Hanafuda cards are **not included** in these lists.
+> Note that Yaku outside of games that can be played using Hanafuda cards are **not included** in these lists.
 {.is-warning}

 ## List of Teyaku Names